SDGforskning/sdg-strings/SDG01_query_action_WoS.md

 ##### Phrase 1:

-This pharse is about access and implementation of social services
+This pharse is about access to and implementation of social services

 ```Ceylon =
 TS=